How to Win a Criminal Appeal

 Failure of Judge to Provide Required Jury Instructions

 Certain jury instructions are appropriate, some are necessary, and others are required by law.
-If the judge leaves out required jury instructions, we will appeal the conviction.
+If the judge leaves out required jury instructions, we may be able to appeal the conviction.

 Witness Was Improperly Excluded

 You are legally entitled to present relevant evidence during your trial, which includes witnesses’ testimony.
-We will appeal if a judge improperly excluded a witness from the trial who could have testified on your behalf.
+You may be able to appeal if a judge improperly excluded a witness from the trial who could have testified on your behalf.

 Cross Examination Was Improperly Limited

 The U.S. Constitution guarantees your right to cross-examine the prosecution’s witnesses.
-If the judge restricted your right to cross-examination, we would ask for the conviction to be overturned.
+If the judge restricted your right to cross-examination, you may be able to ask for the conviction to be overturned.

 Defendant’s Statement or Confession Was Improperly Admitted